maxfierke/BleuFear/README.md

 - Linux Mint Team - Created the Mint-Z theme collection of which this is based on.
 - Karashata - Made Mint-Z much better (and thus BleuFear much better).
-- grvrulz - Created the metacity theme which I shamelessly stole. (from Hope gtk3)
-- Illuna - Created the xfwm4 theme which I shamelessly stole. (from Hope gtk3)
-- 0rAX0 - Creator of the original Hope GTK theme.